 The Cherryville Repeater Association maintains a number of repeaters on a variety of frequencies, providing some of the best 2 meter coverage in the country.
-Portions of our network are underwritten by the Hunterdon County Office of Emergency Management so assure communications in times of emergency.
+Portions of our network are underwritten by the Hunterdon County Office of Emergency Management to assure communications in times of emergency.
 Our entire network is available during such times.

 This is a very active machine, especially during "drive times" on weekday mornings and afternoons.
 Due to the high level of activity during these times, there is a 90 second timer to keep transmissions relatively brief and provide all an opportunity to talk (as well as allow emergency break-ins whenever needed).
 Come on and join us!

 The Hunterdon County Traffic and Emergency Net is held on this repeater every Thursday evening at 20:00.
 This is a fairly relaxed net, mostly designed to provide an introduction to a controlled net environment, and to provide listeners with the Newsline weekend amateur radio news broadcast.
 Please feel free to join the net and meet the Cherryville gang.

 2 meters ~ 147.015

-at Mt.
+single-site 220 repeater is located at Mt.
 Kipp in Glen Gardner, NJ.

 The frequency is 224.12 (-1.6 Mhz, PL 203.5 Hz but is usually open),

 call sign K2PM.
 This machine is an Icom repeater with an

 S-COM controller and provides excellent coverage for Hunterdon and the surrounding counties in NJ and Pa.
 Autopatch is available to members.

 444.850 (+5 MHz, PL 141.3 Hz) - located at Cherryville, the call sign W2CRA.
 This machine is a GE Master II repeater with an S-Com 7K controller.
-Autopatch is available to members.

 446.475 (-5 MHz, PL 141.3 Hz but is usually open), call sign W2CRA, and located at Mt.
 Kipp.
 This machine is a GE Master II repeater with an S-Com 7K controller and is linked to the 224.12 repeater.
-Autopatch is available to members.